|

 cold chain logistics required for storing and transporting vaccines, especially

-in regions with inadequate infrastructure, further exacerbates the issue.
+in regions with inadequate infrastructure, further exacerbate the issue.

 Moreover, the affordability of malaria vaccines is a critical concern, as many